HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Experiments

+We train our English models on the combination of Librispeech \citep{panayotov2015librispeech}, Mozilla Common Voice \citep{ardila2019common}, VoxPopuli \citep{wang2021voxpopuli}, Fisher \citep{cieri2004fisher}, People's Speech \citep{galvez2021people}, Wall Street Journal \citep{paul1992design}, National Speech Corpus \citep{koh2019building}, VCTK \citep{Yamagishi2019CSTRVC}, Multilingual Librispeech \citep{pratap2020mls}, Europarl \citep{koehn2005europarl} datasets, plus Suno AI datasets.
+In total, our dataset consists of approximately 60,000 hours of speech.
 The encoder uses FastConformer-XXL architecture with 42 layers of conformer blocks, each of which uses 8 heads of self-attention layers with model hidden dimension = 1024, totaling around 1.1b parameters.
 The convolutions in the conformers use kernel size = 9.
 The encoder was initialized with the public checkpoint \url{https://hf.co/nvidia/parakeet-tdt-1.1b}.
 For standard RNN-T, TDT and HAINAN models, their predictors consist of 2-layer LSTMs, with hidden dimension = 640.
 The joint network is a 2-layer feed-forward network with ReLU in between and with hidden dimension 1024.
-For HAINAN models, we also include two variations.
-(1) a model trained with stateless predictor network, where the predictor outputs the learned embedding of the last one word in the history context and, (2) a model train with non-zero durations [1-8].

-We evaluate the trained models using the Huggingface ASR leaderboard \citep{open-asr-leaderboard}, including the following datasets: AMI test (ami), Earnings22 test (e22), Gigaspeech test (giga), Librispeech test-clean and test-other (clean and other), Spgispeech test (spgi), Tedlium test (ted), and VoxPopuli test (vox).
+We evaluate the models using the Huggingface ASR leaderboard \citep{open-asr-leaderboard}, including the following datasets: AMI test (ami), Earnings22 test (e22), Gigaspeech test (giga), Librispeech test-clean and test-other (clean and other), Spgispeech test (spgi), Tedlium test (ted), and VoxPopuli test (vox).
 The results are shown in Table \ref{Librispeech_ASR}.
 Since there are multiple datasets, we direct readers' attention to the average WER achieved by different models.
+From the Table we can see: